newrelic/newrelic-lambda-extension/examples/sam/dotnet/README.md

 # Instrumented Dotnet Lambda

-This is a "Hello, World" style Lambda function in Dotnet, instrumented with the New Relic OpenTracing Dotnet SDK.
+This is a "Hello, World" style Lambda function in .NET, instrumented with the New Relic .NET Agent AWS Lambda layer.

 This example is both instructive, and a diagnostic tool: if you can deploy this Lambda function, and see its events in NR One, you'll